The Herald (Adelaide): The Weekly Herald

 Though some preliminary arrangements may have been made with C. W. Chandler, printing was first contracted out to Webb & Son of 28 Grenfell Street.
 In January 1896 the contract was changed to Scrymgour & Sons of King William Street.

 A fortnight later Ralph William Webb and Henry Arthur Webb petitioned for the winding up of the Co-operative Printing and Publishing Company, producers of The Herald, on the grounds of unpaid debts.
 From June 1896, Trades Hall had its own printing facilities.

 The Daily Herald

 Having decided to publish daily, it was necessary to upgrade the printing machinery.
 A rotary press would have been ideal, but the lead time for manufacture and shipping to Adelaide was too great, so they settled on a secondhand "Victory" web printing press, ex-Melbourne.
 A "state of the art" stereotyping plant and five Mergenthaler linotype compositing machines (four Model No. 1 duplex single-letter machines and one Model No. 4 machine) were sent out from the Broadheath, Greater Manchester factory, and were received eight weeks from placing the order.

 Other work

 From November 1913 printing of The Southern Cross went from Scrymgour & Son to the Co-operative Printing and Publishing Company.

-Digitization
+Digitisation

-The National Library of Australia has digitized photographic copies as part of the Australian Newspapers Digitisation Project.
+The National Library of Australia has digitised photographic copies as part of the Australian Newspapers Digitisation Project.